7Block Labs

 Alert policies:

-• Auto‑pause fast exits when: (a) source finality stalls; (b) challenge/dispute event opens; (c) batch age exceeds policy. (cointelegraph.com)
+• Automatically pause fast exits in the following situations: (a) when source finality stalls; (b) a challenge or dispute event is initiated; (c) if the batch age surpasses the established policy. (cointelegraph.com)

 13) Decision template: choosing the bridge per route